 This skillet monkey bread is perfectly sweet and delicious – it’s basically a sizzling pan of inside out cinnamon rolls.
-This recipe works equally well for baking this in a ring pan, but I love the way the cast iron caramelizes the sugars.
+This recipe works equally well for baking this in a ring pan, but the way the cast iron caramelizes the sugars is unbeatable.
 If you don’t want to make your own dough, you can use store bought biscuit dough.

 problems viewing this recipe?

 click here for a printer friendly, text version

 - milk - 3/4 cup